PumpMagic/ostrich/readme.md

 ## Author ##

 Ostrich is written entirely by myself, [Ryan Conway](http://www.rmconway.com/).
 It would not have been possible without the help of [Austin Zheng](http://austinzheng.com/) and the documentation of Game Boy hardware written by many and available online.
-Some of this documentation is captured in this repository's resources.txt.
+Some of this documentation is captured in [resources.txt](resources.txt).

 ## License ##

 Ostrich is copyright 2016-2017 Ryan Conway.
-Its source code is released under the MIT license; see [license.txt](license.txt).
+Its source code is released under the MIT license; see [LICENSE.txt](LICENSE.txt).

 Ostrich uses resources, produced by others and made available under the terms of other licenses:
 * Game Boy input images adapted from photograph by William Warby (https://www.flickr.com/photos/wwarby/), licensed under a Creative Commons Attribution Generic license (https://creativecommons.org/licenses/by/2.0/).